katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 **Moving an Object**

-Circle in the center of the object = freely move object along all 3 axes, depending on what perspective you are looking at the obiect from
+Circle in the center of the object = freely move object along all 3 axes, depending on what perspective you are looking at the obiect from.

-White isolated arrows = slide object along one axis
+White isolated arrows = slide object along one axis.

 Semi-transparent squares = move object across two axes at once (ex.
-X and Z, but not Y)
+X and Z, but not Y).

-Radial dials (Outside circle with arrows on either side) = rotate object
+Radial dials (Outside circle with arrows on either side) = rotate object.

 A white box will pop up alongside the object whenever you select one of these movement options.
 This allows you to control how much you want to move the object by mm or degree.